The Invariable Plane

 |---|---|

-For detailed Earth inclination effects on obliquity, see Obliquity & Inclination.
+For how Earth’s inclination drives obliquity, see Obliquity & Inclination.

-Data source: The inclination values and ascending node positions used in this model are based on Souami, D. & Souchay, J. (2012): “The solar system’s invariable plane” (Astronomy & Astrophysics, 543, A133).
-The original S&S ascending nodes have been refined to achieve < 0.0001° accuracy when reproducing JPL J2000 ecliptic inclinations — see Plane Calibration for the full methodology, comparison tables, and verification scripts.
-Key parameter: Earth’s ascending node = 284.51° (unchanged from S&S).
+Data source: inclination values and ascending node positions are based on Souami, D. & Souchay, J. (2012): “The solar system’s invariable plane” (A&A 543, A133).
+The original S&S ascending nodes have been refined to achieve <0.0001° accuracy when reproducing JPL J2000 ecliptic inclinations — full methodology, comparison tables, and verification scripts at Plane Calibration.
+Key parameter: Earth’s ascending node = 284.51°.

-The ecliptic (Earth’s orbital plane) is commonly used as a reference, but it has a problem: it moves.
+The ecliptic (Earth’s orbital plane) is commonly used as a reference, but it moves:

 |---|---|---|